Classical Drama and Theatre

 B. The Technical Dimension of Post-Classical Theatre

 But perhaps the most dramatic change in post-classical Greek theatre was in its visual and technical aspects.
 Besides the ekkyklema and mechane, several new pieces of equipment were added to the technician's arsenal of machinery.
-The bronteion ("thunderer"), for instance, was used to simulate thunder, the keraunoskopeion ("lightning-looker") generated a lightning effect, and there was something fancifully called "Charon's steps" ("Stairway to Hell"), probably a trapdoor in the middle of orchestra used to effect the appearance of ghosts.
+The bronteion ("thunderer"), for instance, was used to simulate thunder, the keraunoskopeion ("lightning-viewer") generated a lightning effect, and there was something fancifully called "Charon's steps" ("Stairway to Hell"), probably a trapdoor in the middle of orchestra used to effect the appearance of ghosts.

-Still, many of the same problems persist which devil our understanding of earlier classical theatre, questions about where the actors performed (on the first level in front of the skene?) and the chorus (in the orchestra only?), and how hard and fast were any of the "rules" about acting and production.
+Still, many of the same problems persist that devil our understanding of earlier classical theatre, questions about where the actors performed (on the first level in front of the skene?) and the chorus (in the orchestra only?), and how hard and fast were any of the "rules" about acting and production.
 Nor does it help that not a single tragedy written in this period survives intact, or even a substantial fragment of one.
 Nevertheless, it is clear that the visual elements of theatre grew and commanded much interest and attention from the ever larger crowds in attendance.

 To serve this growing public, many new theatres were built—or old ones renovated and expanded—all across the Mediterranean world.
 At Oropus (northern Greece), Epidaurus (southern Greece), Alexandria (Egypt), Ephesus and Priene (Asia Minor, i.e. modern Turkey), to name but a few, Greek-style theatres arose, with seating capacities ranging from a mere three thousand (Oropus) to over twenty-two thousand (Ephesus)—the latter is surely the upper limit for performance spaces without the benefit of microphones or any significant equipment with which to enhance the voice—and stone became the principal medium for construction, replacing the wooden skenes and seats used in older theatres like the Theatre of Dionysus during the Classical Age.
 It is also at this time that circular orchestras came to dominate and skenes added a second story.
 All in all, post-classical theatre was clearly a feast for the senses, if not always the intellect.